withastro/astro/.changeset/wet-readers-join.md

 'astro': minor
 ---

-Shipped a new SSR mode, called `split`.
+Shipped a new SSR build configuration mode: `split`.
-When enabled, Astro will emit a file for each page, which will render one single page.
+When enabled, Astro will "split" the single `entry.mjs` file and instead emit a separate file to render each individual page during the build process.

 These files will be emitted inside `dist/pages`, and they will look like this: